marciogualtieri/About/README.md

 # About

 Welcome to [my GitHub](https://github.com/marciogualtieri?tab=repositories).
 In this document you will find my most relevant projects (skill-wise) highlighted.
-Feel free to explore all my public repositories, but bare in mind that any projects not mentioned here are likely a work in progress and thus may be incomplete.
+Feel free to explore all my public repositories, but bear in mind that any projects not mentioned here are likely a work in progress and thus may be incomplete.

 ## Programming